Sub-Nyquist Sampling of Short Pulses: Sampling of multipulse signals

+From (\ref{eq:samples}) it follows that the waveforms $s_m(t)$, respectively matrix $\bC$, mix the temporal content of the signal, while the waveforms $w_j(t)$, respectively matrix $\bD$, mix the frequency content of the signal.
+The matrix $\bC$ is used to reduce the number of channels.
+On the other hand, the purpose of $\bD$ depends on which kind of signals are sampled.
+For general multipulse signals, the matrix $\bD$ is only used to simplify hardware implementation, as we discuss below, but not to reduce sampling rate.
+Therefore, in general, we can choose $\bD=\bI$ in this case.
+For multipulse signals that are additionally frequency sparse, we need $\bD$ to allow recovery from lower rate samples, namely we can reduce the sampling rate by using appropriate mixtures with $J<L$, as shown in Section~\ref{sec:generalizations}.

+We begin the discussion with general multipulse signals.
+When there is no frequency sparsity, we can choose $J=L$ and $\bD=\bI$, reducing (\ref{eq:samples}) to $\bx = \bC \bz$.
+In this case $w_j(t)$ become pure modulations $e^{-2\pi t b(j-L_0)}$.
+Choosing $J\geq L$ and $\bD$ left invertible leads to a mixture of pure modulations, which can be easier to implement in hardware.
+This point is discussed in more detail in Section~\ref{sec:gen_impl}.
+Assuming $\bD$ has full column rank, we can recover $\bx$ from the samples $\by$ by $\bx = (\bD^{\dagger} \by)^T$, where $\bD^{\dagger} = (\bD^H \bD)^{-1}\bD^H$ is the (Moore-Penrose) pseudoinverse of $\bD$.
+It remains to retrieve the unknown Gabor coefficients $z_{k,l}$ from $\bx = \bC \bz$.
-The choice of $a=W\mu$ and window $g(t)$ supported on $[-W/2,W/2]$ results in a $K\times L$ matrix $\bz$ of dominant coefficients from which $f(t)$ can be well reconstructed.
-Such choice of a frame guarantees that for every $\ell$, the column vectors $\bz[l]$ have only $\lceil 2\mu^{-1} \rceil N$ out of $K$ nonzero entries, where the nonzero entries correspond to the pulse locations.
-In addition, all $\bz[l]$ have nonzero entries on the same rows, as observed in Section~\ref{subsec:MP_known}.

-The problem of recovering the matrix $\bz$ is referred to as a multiple measurement vector (MMV) problem and has been treated extensively in the literature.
-Several algorithms have been developed that exploit this structure to recover $\bz$ efficiently from $\bx$ in polynomial time when the matrix $\bC$ has RIP property of order $2\lceil 2\mu^{-1} \rceil N$, twice the number of nonzero rows, \cite{T061}, \cite{T062}, \cite{CRED05}, \cite{ME08}, \cite{ChHu06}, \cite{DE10}, \cite{EM09}.
-For example, a popular approach to recovering $\bz$ is by solving the convex problem
+Recall from Fig.~\ref{fig:matrix}, that for every $\ell$, the column vectors $\bz[l]$ of matrix $\bz$ have only $\lceil 2\mu^{-1} \rceil N$ out of $K$ nonzero entries, where the nonzero entries correspond to the pulse locations.
+In addition, all $\bz[l]$ have nonzero entries in the same rows.
+The problem of recovering such a matrix $\bz$ is referred to in the CS literature as a multiple measurement vector (MMV) problem.
+Several algorithms have been developed that exploit this structure to recover $\bz$ efficiently from $\bx$ in polynomial time when $\bC$ has the RIP property of order $2\lceil 2\mu^{-1} \rceil N$, twice the number of nonzero rows \cite{T061}, \cite{CRED05}, \cite{ME08}, \cite{ChHu06}, \cite{DE10}, \cite{EM09}.
+For example, a popular approach is by solving the convex problem

-where $\norm{\bz}_{2,1} = \sum_{k=1}^K (\sum_{l=1}^L \abs{z_{k,l}}^2)^{1/2}$.
+where $\norm{\bz}_{2,1} = \sum_{k=-K_0}^{K_0} (\sum_{l=-L_0}^{L_0} \abs{z_{k,l}}^2)^{1/2}$.

 It is well known that Gaussian and Bernoulli random matrices, whose entries are drawn independently with equal probability, have the RIP of order $S$ if $M \geq c S \log (K/S)$, where $c$ is a constant \cite{BDDW07}, \cite{MPT08}.
 For random partial Fourier matrices the respective condition is $M \geq c S \log^4(K)$ \cite{CT06}, \cite{RV08}.
 Therefore in our case, the number of samples in time has to be at least $M \geq 2\lceil 2\mu^{-1} \rceil N \log (K/(2\lceil 2\mu^{-1} \rceil N))$.